 Non-Disclosure Agreement for Business Negotiations

 The Confidential Information section includes what information is not to be disclosed.
 The nondisclosure section defines the disclosing and receiving party and the intended use of the shared and confidential information.
-This section should also specify who the receiver may disclose the confidential information to during negotiation.
-The return of materials section contains the need of the confidential information to be returned by the receiver.
+This section should also specify to who the receiver may disclose the confidential information during negotiation.
+The return of the materials section contains the need for confidential information to be returned by the receiver.
 The exclusions section specifies some exclusions in the obligations of the receiving party, as there are situations in which it would be unfair or too hard for the receiving party to keep the information confidential.

 The terms section defines the contract's timeframe; however, there's no standard time limit for the contracts, as each circumstance is unique.
 The no rights granted clause states that the disclosing party does not make any commitment to grant any right, title, or interest in confidential information to the receiving party.
 The warranty section specifies that the disclosing party has the right to make the disclosures under the agreement.
 In the event of a conflict between businesses, the general provision would cover this, such as what court has jurisdiction over any resulting legal action, the acceptable remedies, responsibility for legal fees, etc.

 If you need help with your business sale non-disclosure agreement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.